BREXIT means FIXIT

 esearch fraud is a growing problembut market forces are discouraging senior management and national bodies from confronting it.
 This is a worldwide problem and there is no clear solution.
 As a result, the credibility of science is falling and public spending on science is being wasted.

-The EU is in a unique position to police research integrity because it is not hampered by strong pressures to bury problems to protect national scientific reputations.
+The EU is in a unique position to police research integrity because it is not hampered by strong nationalistic pressures that favour any one nation.

 As a general principle, the author of this webpage does not favour handing over more power to Brussels, but based on his experiences as a victim of British research fraud, he has concluded that there is no effective alternative.